docpress/docpress/docs/getting-started/quickstart.md

 ## Writing content

 Write your first page.
 This is usually your project's `README.md`.
 This is a simple Markdown file.
 Chances are you already have this!
-You can add more pages later by creating a Table of Contents file (see [Writing more pages](more-pages.md)).
+You can add more pages later by creating a Table of Contents file (`docs/README.md`, see [Writing more pages](more-pages.md)).

 Pages are written in Markdown--an easy-to-read, easy-to-write plain text format.
 Files have the extension `.md`.
 Learn more about Markdown in GitHub's [Markdown Basics] guide.